priscilla-02/Recipe-Radar/README.md

 ## Welcome 👋🏼

-Recipe Radar is a project built with JavaScript and Vue.js, styled with Bootstrap.
-Users can search recipes by name, as well as look up recipes by filtering with multiple options.
+A recipe finder application built with JavaScript and Vue.js, styled with Bootstrap.
+It provides a diverse range of culinary options, also allows user to look up recipes by name and customise recipe search with multiple filter options.
+From cuisine to dietary preferences, user can effortlessly find the perfect recipe to suit their taste.
 Each recipe includes details such as cooking time and instructions.

 Hosted Version: https://recipes-radar.netlify.app